yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+   Expected: First client is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
+   3. Test case (Missing Index): `delete`<br>
-      Expected: No person is deleted.
+   Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Test case (Invalid Index): `delete x`(where x is smaller or larger than the list size)<br>
-      Expected: Similar to previous.
+   Expected: similar to previous.

-2. _{ more test cases …​ }_

 ### Editing a client